grachet/kaios-google-task/README.md

 Simple reader for google task.
 You can only read/check/uncheck.
 You need to edit on another device (computer).

-Google task is a todo list manager.
+Google task is a to-do list manager.

 KaiOS is a mobile operating system based Firefox OS with 100 million devices worldwide (third mobile OS after Android and IOS).

-It bring smartphone features to non-touch feature phone with 300*240px screen.
+It brings smartphone features to non-touch feature phone with 300*240px screen.

-You can open the app with the website but it's not done for smartphone/computer screen.
+You can open the app with the website, but it's not done for smartphone/computer screen.

 https://grachet.github.io/kaios-google-task/